JanSharp/VRCMenuSystem/gm-menu-requirements.md

 - Easily accessible
   - As few button presses as possible
   - Should therefore be on the same page as anything else quick and important that should be available to the players
-- Maybe state in the UI that pings do not time out
+- ~~Maybe state in the UI that pings do not time out~~ Muh clean UI!
 - They let the player know when a GM has arrived
   - The ping indicator goes away
     - Blink for about a second before disappearing